 Analysis / Bias

-In review, American Heritage publishes information on American history, written in an easy to read style.
-Headlines and wording is often low biased and well written such as this: What Does the Second Amendment Really Mean?.
+In review, American Heritage publishes information on American history, written in an easy-to-read style.
+Headlines and wording are often low-biased and well written, such as this: What Does the Second Amendment Really Mean?.
 This story is properly sourced and fairly presents both sides.
 It is in-depth and informative.
-Editorially, American Heritage rarely reports on current politics such as this editorial that criticizes both former President Obama and especially current President Donald Trump for their cuts to history programs: Stop the War on History.
+Editorially, American Heritage rarely reports on current politics, such as this editorial criticizing former President Obama and especially former President Donald Trump for their cuts to history programs: Stop the War on History.

 Overall, we rate American Heritage Least Biased based on balanced and in-depth reporting on American history.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 12/30/2017) Updated (10/6/2019)
+(D. Van Zandt 12/30/2017) Updated (02/07/2022)